Diocese of Cremona: History

 In 1107, the city committed itself to the building of a new cathedral, and laid the first cornerstone in the absence of the bishop.
 In 1113, after his return, Bishop Landulfus held a diocesan synod, but the city was consumed by a fire on 10 August 1113.
+Then, on 3 January 1117, a major earthquake struck the Veneto and Lombardy, ruining the cathedral.